JimDesu/basis-lang/spec.md

 The pattern composes with the productive write-once rule (§6.13): the Phase 2 commit is a single `<-` to `'r`, which discharges the productive obligation in one write.
 The Phase 1 locals (`contained` here) are ordinary locals, tracked individually, with their initialization states independent of `'r`'s.

-### 7.20 Allocation and the `\` Qualifier
+### 7.20 Allocation

 Value construction in Basis involves two distinct allocation activities, separated by where the storage lives:

 - **Slot allocation** is the frame storage for the slot itself — the fixed-size bytes that hold a local's value, fat pointer, or 3-word slot.
-This happens at `#` introduction and is implicit in the frame's existence; the user writes `# T x ...` and the slot's storage is provided by the frame.
+This happens at `#` introduction and is implicit in the frame's existence; the user writes `# T x ...` and the frame provides the slot's storage.
+Slot allocation needs no syntax and incurs no obligation: the frame owns its slots and reclaims them at retirement.

 - **Memory allocation** is the storage for any variable-size data the slot's value references — the element bytes behind a `[]T` value, the pointee behind a constructed `^T`, the storage backing an object's identity.
-This happens at value construction.
+This happens at value construction, and has a default and a non-default path.

-Slot allocation never needs a qualifier: the frame owns its slots.

-Memory allocation has a default and an override.
-The default is the **frame-bound region**: storage is drawn from a region tied to the current frame and freed at frame retirement.
-The default requires no syntax — `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region.
+The default is the **frame-bound region**: variable-size storage is drawn from a region tied to the current frame and freed at frame retirement, with nothing to track.
+It requires no syntax — `# []Int32 x <- $[1, 2, 3]` constructs a runtime-length buffer whose three-element data area lives in the current frame's region and is reclaimed when the frame retires, exactly as a slot is.
+This is the common case.

-When the user needs non-default storage — heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline — the `\` qualifier post-fixes the construction with the allocator value to use:
+Non-default storage — heap allocation for data that outlives the frame, an arena scoped to a logical phase, a pool with a recycling discipline — is drawn from an **allocator**: a first-class value whose acquire/release pair is declared as a `.resource` or `.promise` (§10).
+Acquisition is an ordinary source-method call on the allocator, and the value it yields carries an obligation that the allocator's sink discharges.
+There is no allocation-site qualifier and no ambient allocation context: bringing an allocator into scope does nothing on its own, and storage is drawn only where the source method is called, visibly, at that call.

-    # []Int32 x <- $[1, 2, 3] \ heapAlloc
-    # ^Cache p  <- (Cache: arg1, arg2) \ heapAlloc

-The allocator (here `heapAlloc`) is a first-class value: an in-scope name of a type that implements the `Allocator` class. **Bringing an allocator into scope does nothing on its own** — the value is used only when the user writes `\ allocator-expr` at a construction site.
-No ambient context affects allocation; every non-default allocation event is visible at the source where it happens.

-The `\` qualifier is **per-construction**, not per-statement or per-frame.
-Different constructions on different statements may use different allocators:

-    # []Int32 a <- $[1, 2, 3] \ heapAlloc
-    # []Int32 b <- $[4, 5, 6]                ; this one uses the frame region
+    #storage <- arena :: allocate: size      ; obligated storage from an allocator's source (§10)

+Whether such storage may outlive the acquiring frame is set by which form the allocator's source is declared under: a `.resource` source confines the storage to the acquiring frame, a `.promise` source permits it to escape, its release deferred to the eventual owner's lifetime end (§10.10–§10.13).
+The obligation guarantees the release fires; the language's reachability rules (§5.11 for objects, §6 for parameter modes) independently govern where the value may be named.

-The qualifier is **syntactic sugar**: at typecheck and code generation, the construction desugars to explicit method invocations on the named allocator.
-The default-case construction (no `\`) similarly desugars to invocations on the language-provided frame-region allocator.
-The exact `Allocator` class shape — its methods, their signatures, the semantics of cross-allocator transfer — is part of the standard library and is not pinned down in this specification.
+The exact `Allocator` class shape — its source and sink signatures and the semantics of cross-allocator transfer — is part of the standard library and is not pinned down in this specification; the language commits only to the obligation discipline that pairs each acquisition with its release (§10).

-**Lifetime ceiling rules are unaffected by the qualifier.** A `\ heapAlloc` qualifier on a construction places the value's variable-size data in the named allocator's storage but does not extend the value's lifetime ceiling.
-The language's visibility rules (§5.11 for objects, §6 for parameter modes) continue to govern reachability of the value through the language's slots and access paths; the allocator governs only where the underlying bytes live and when they are released.
-A heap-allocated object reached only through a frame-bound local is still subject to the local's lifetime ceiling at the language level, even though the heap-resident bytes persist in the allocator's own discipline.

 ---